 Make sure you keep careful records of your conversation in the event you need to appeal a future decision by the insurance company.[/vc_column_text][vc_column_text]

 Need help submitting claims for Out of Network (OON) Benefits?

 Get Better, Inc. provides an app to make OON claim submission easy.
 For more information, visit their website: https://www.getbetter.co/[/vc_column_text][vc_column_text]Call the number on the back of your insurance card for the Benefits Department and ask the following questions:

 - What is the representative’s name and extension number?

-- Does my policy cover an Out of Network, Licensed Professional Counselor or Marriage and Family Therapist?
+- Does my policy cover an Out of Network, Licensed Clinical Mental Health Counselor, Licensed Clinical Social Worker Associated, or Marriage and Family Therapist?

 - My therapist is willing to provide a statement (aka, Superbill) of Session Dates Attended, the CPT code, and the diagnosis.
 Is this acceptable to the insurance company?